biomedicalinformaticsgroup/cadmus/README.md

 You can find a [Colab Notebook](https://colab.research.google.com/drive/1n3SK3_3dUpnF4MdJLWQy7PSndIAE85hK?usp=sharing) to get you started.

 ## FAQ

+Q: What influences the performance of Cadmus?

+A: There are two factors that influence the performance of Cadmus.
+The first one that highly influences the retrieval rate is one’s subscriptions to journals.
+The second one is the date range.
+Usually, Cadmus performs better on newer publications.

 Q:Tika failed three times in a row, I can not parse PDF format.
 What can I do ?